 The concept of carry has been studied in the literature almost exclusively for currencies.
 In this case, our general definition recovers the well-known currency carry given by the interest rate differential between two countries.
-The currency literature focuses on testing uncovered interest rate parity (UIP) and explaining its empirical deviations.5 However, Eq.
+The currency literature focuses on testing uncovered interest rate parity (UIP) and explaining its empirical deviations.
+However, Eq.
 (1) is a general relation that can be applied to any asset.
 Hence, we test a generalized, across many asset classes, version of UIP, which also tests the expectations hypothesis (EH) in fixed income markets.
 Under this theory, a high carry should not predict a high return as it is compensated by an offsetting low expected price appreciation.
 However, under models of time-varying risk premia, a high return premium naturally shows up as a high carry.
 The concept of carry can therefore be used to empirically address some of the central questions in asset pricing: Do expected returns vary over time and across assets?
 If so, by how much?
-How can expected returns?
+How can expected returns be estimated ex ante?
+Which economic mechanism drives the variation in expected returns?
 How much common variation in expected returns exists across asset classes?